1 Hong Kong, China

 Visit the fascinating Taiwanese capital of Taipei on the island's northern shore.
 This city boasts a curious blend of Chinese, Japanese and Western influences.
 Visit the National Chiang Kai-shek Memorial Hall, a monument dedicated to the founding father of Taiwan, and the National Revolutionary Martyrs' Shrine to those who have fallen in China's wars.
 You will stop for photos of Taipei 101, a stunning skyscraper that held the reign as "tallest" from 2004 to 2009.

 Spend a relaxing day on board as you cruise the East China Sea.
 Perhaps you will learn about your next destination, Japan, in The Library or at an enrichment lecture.
 Enjoy a Norwegian-inspired lunch at Mamsen's gourmet deli.
 This evening, savor wine pairings with your dinner at The Chef's Table.

-Disembark your ship this morning and transfer to the airport for your flight home.
-Or stay on in Beijing to explore more of this historic imperial capital.
+Disembark today in Yokohama and transfer to the airport for your flight home.
+Or stay on in Tokyo to explore its rich and fascinating culture.